vyoussofzadeh/meg-laterality-for-Brainstorm/README.md

 You can also select different time intervals for analysis:
 - **Specific Time Interval**: Analyze a predefined time range.
 - **Averaged Time Interval**: Compute average activity across a chosen time segment.
-- **Window-based Analysis**: Segment data into overlapping or non-overlapping windows, computing LI for each segment to capture temporal evolution of lateralization.
+- **Window-based Analysis**: Segment data into overlapping or non-overlapping windows, computing LI for each segment to capture the temporal evolution of lateralization.

 ## Thresholding Mechanism